 Peer Connections is located in three locations: SSC, Room 600 (10th Street Garage on the corner of 10th and San Fernando Street), at the 1st floor entrance of Clark Hall, and in the Living Learning Center (LLC) in Campus Village Housing Building B. Visit Peer Connections website at http://peerconnections.sjsu.edu for more information.

 Part of Peer Connections is the Peer Mentor Program.

-Our Peer Mentor is listed and described below.
+About the Peer Mentor Program